Lisa M. Miller* *Mind-Body Health Specialist*Teacher*Chaplain

 Sighhh.
 Our sisters are everywhere and in every context, and we often do support, care-for and empower one another, even strangers, without giving it much thought.
 This is just how we roll.

 The next time you spot a woman with her dress tucked into her underwear and you stop her to gently whisper this truth, you are upholding the sacred oath of sisterhood.
 What can be different now is your conscious awareness that this is what you are doing.
-From here, you can seek all the perks of membership whenever, where ever, you want or need it.
+From here, you can seek all the perks of membership whenever and where ever you want or need it.

 See you there,